Events

 @ Ossining, NY

-Detailed Times/Hours: Open every Saturday from 8:30am-1pm in the parking lot near the corner of Spring and Main Streets
+Detailed Times/Hours: Open Saturdays, May-December, from 8:30am-1pm in the parking lot near the corner of Spring and Main Streets

 Local farms and food makers gather in the heart of Ossining Village on Saturdays from 8:30am to 1pm.
 Stop by for lunch or a snack while you browse the village, on your way to the Hudson River waterfront, or before you hit the Croton Aqueduct trail.